DevSilv/DevSilv.github.io/README.md

 ## Disclaimers

 Although I have made efforts to make the website (that this project contains) work as intended and described, it is not a "professional" website.
 Specifically, it was not tested in terms of separate unit tests or similar.
-It was tested to build on two platforms.
+It was tested to build on one platform.
 For details on the platform, see the section "[Environment, tools and technologies used](#environment-tools-and-technologies-used)" below.

 ## How to see this website?